 With reference to each risk and opportunity item outlined in the TCFD recommendations, we have considered the risks and opportunities that climate change issues pose to our Group's business using the steps shown in the diagram on the right.
-Analysis of policy and market trend transitions (transition risks/opportunities), and analysis of

-1.5°C to 2°C scenario and 4°C scenario.
+Analysis of policy and market trend transitions (transition risks/opportunities), and analysis of physical changes caused by disasters, etc. (physical risks/opportunities) were also conducted using the 1.5°C to 2°C scenario and 4°C scenario.